Serving those who are in search of a career in the skilled trades that will see them using their mind, body, and hands to achieve and succeed.

 Because so many scholarships and educational opportunities focus on four-year college and traditional education, those who seek trade school opportunities may feel overwhelmed and lost when it comes to funding their education.
 However, Frank Macon fully believed in the value of the trades and his scholarship trust reflects that.

 The Frank Macon Trust is designed to help primarily those who specifically seek career education, training, and certification in the skilled trades.
-If you would like to apply, please visit our application page.
-Electronic application is encouraged; however, we do require snail-mail applications as well and will follow up once we have received your hard-copy application materials.
+The current geographic target area is Southeastern Colorado.
+If you are from this area and would like to apply, please visit our application page.
+Electronic application is encouraged; however, we accept snail-mail applications as well and will follow up once we have received your hard-copy application materials.

 Providing scholarship programs for those seeking education beyond a four-year degree, the Frank Macon Trust serves those who are in search of a trade career that will see them using their mind, body, and hands to work hard, serve their communities, and prosper.
 Frank Macon understood the value of hard work and knew that education doesn’t always look like a traditional four-year degree.
 For that reason, the Frank Macon Trust was established to help fund folks who hope to achieve their dreams within the skilled trade industries.